Microsoft Licensing

 List the services and capabilities that are must-haves for your organization.
 Consider:

 • Device Management & OS: If you want centralized device management (mobile device management, app pushing, conditional access), note that Intune is included with Microsoft 365 E3/E5 and Business Premium.
-If youโ€™re not on those, you might need to buy Intune separately or forego that capability.
+If you’re not on those, you might need to buy Intune separately or forego that capability.
 Additionally, if your users need to upgrade Windows Pro to Enterprise or use virtual desktop infrastructure, having Windows Enterprise rights (included in M365 E3/E5/F3) is important.

 • Security Requirements: This is a major area.
-Identify must-haves like Multi-Factor Authentication (MFA), which is available even in basic plans via security defaults, but more advanced needs โ€“ Single Sign-On, Conditional Access policies, Identity Protection (requiring Azure AD P2), endpoint detection and response, threat analytics, etc. โ€“ come with higher plans or add-ons.
+Identify must-haves, such as Multi-Factor Authentication (MFA), which is available even in basic plans via security defaults.
+However, more advanced needs – including Single Sign-On, Conditional Access policies, Identity Protection (requiring Azure AD P2), endpoint detection and response, and threat analytics – are available with higher plans or as add-ons.
 If your company has experienced security incidents or has a proactive security stance, leaning toward E5 or E5 Security add-on for E3 users might be justified.
-On the other hand, if you already invest in third-party security tools (firewalls, email filters, endpoint security software), you might decide that the built-in advanced security of E5 is overlapping, and E3 is sufficient while continuing with third-party solutions.
+On the other hand, if you already invest in third-party security tools (such as firewalls, email filters, and endpoint security software), you might decide that the built-in advanced security of E5 is redundant, and E3 is sufficient while continuing with your existing third-party solutions.

 • Compliance and Regulatory: Assess your data protection and compliance obligations.
 For instance, are you in healthcare (HIPAA), finance (SEC, SOX), government contracting (CMMC), or under GDPR?
-These often demand capabilities like long-term retention, eDiscovery, audit logs, data loss prevention, and encryption.
+These often require capabilities such as long-term retention, eDiscovery, audit logs, data loss prevention, and encryption.
 E3 provides a compliance baseline (e.g., eDiscovery Standard, DLP for documents/email, basic audit logs).
 E5 provides advanced tools (eDiscovery Premium with AI-assisted content search, Audit log retention for 1 year, Customer Key for encryption, Insider Risk Management, etc.).
 If regulatory compliance is a major driver, you may need those E5-level tools or add E5 Compliance to E3.
 Map out which compliance features are mandatory for you and see which plan includes them.

 • Voice and Communication Needs: Does your business plan to use Microsoft Teams as a phone system (replacing PBX)?
 If yes, consider E5 or budgeting for the Phone System add-on.
 Do you need every user to be able to dial into meetings by phone or host large webinars?
 These features are enhanced in E5 (audio conferencing for up to 1,000 attendees, Teams Live Events, etc.).
 If your workforce still uses traditional telephony or another VoIP provider, you might not need the Teams telephony features and can stick with E3/E1.

-• Emerging Needs (AI, Analytics): Consider if tools like Power BI or Microsoftโ€™s AI capabilities (Copilot) will likely play a role.
-If data analytics for many users is important, having Power BI Pro included via E5 or purchasing it separately needs to be considered in the cost analysis.
-If AI automation appeals, remember itโ€™s an add-on cost that could apply to either plan.
+• Emerging Needs (AI, Analytics): Consider if tools like Power BI or Microsoft’s AI capabilities (Copilot) will likely play a role.
+If data analytics for multiple users is important, having Power BI Pro included via E5 or purchasing it separately should be considered in the cost analysis.
+If AI automation appeals, remember it’s an add-on cost that could apply to either plan.

 Listing these service requirements and their importance will help you better determine your minimum plan level.